paper-trail-gem/paper_trail/README.md

 * Allows you to get at every version, including the original, even once destroyed.
 * Allows you to get at every version even if the schema has since changed.
 * Allows you to get at the version as of a particular time.
+* Automatically restores the `has_one` associations as they were at the time.
 * Automatically records who was responsible via your controller.
 PaperTrail calls `current_user` by default, if it exists, but you can have it call any method you like.
 * Allows you to set who is responsible at model-level (useful for migrations).
 * Allows you to store arbitrary model-level metadata with each version (useful for filtering versions).